MahmoudIbrahims/Nvidia_Dataset_translation_EN2AR/README.md

-## This miniproject translation Datasets .
+## This is miniproject translation Datasets .

 ### This is dataset in huggingface : [MahmoudIbrahim/Arabic_NVIDIA](https://huggingface.co/datasets/MahmoudIbrahim/Arabic_NVIDIA)